Tyler-Ouellette/PersonalWebsiteV2/README.md

 ---
 title: Title of your post
 date: 2019-06-29 <-- Date should be in the given format
-template: blog <-- The template you wish to use. "blog" for blog posts
+template: experience <-- The template you wish to use. "experience" for experience posts
 image: ./image.jpg <-- Image shown on the list pages and also used as open graph image
 description: The description shown in the listing page.
 Also used for SEO description.
 ---